monarch-initiative/gpsea/docs/user-guide/analyses/phenotype-groups.rst

 >>> from gpsea.analysis.pcats import configure_hpo_term_analysis
 >>> analysis = configure_hpo_term_analysis(hpo)

+At this point, the ``analysis`` configured to test a cohort for G/P associations.

+.. _custom-hpo-analysis:

 Custom analysis
 ^^^^^^^^^^^^^^^

-If the defaults do not work, we can configure the analysis manually.
+If the default selection of phenotype MT filter and multiple testing correction is not an option, we can configure the analysis manually.

 First, we choose a phenotype MT filter (e.g. :class:`~gpsea.analysis.mtc_filter.HpoMtcFilter`):

 >>> from gpsea.analysis.mtc_filter import HpoMtcFilter